jsminna/ceasers-cipher/readme.md

 # Challenge 1
-> This is the first challenge, and it's going to be a very simple one.
-The code contains a template which does nothing for the time being.
+This is the first challenge, and it's going to be a very simple one.
+The code contains a template which you'll use to implement a ceaser cipher algorithm.

+### How the algorithm works
-> You are expected to implement a ceaser cipher algorithm
+> Ceasers cipher is one of the earliest and easy to implement cryptographic algorithm